JasserKardamin/Quizapp/README.md

 Usage:

-Clone the repository and open the index.html file in your browser to start the quiz.
-Customize the questions in the quizQuestions JavaScript array to create a personalized quiz experience.
+Just Clone the repository and open the index.html file in your browser to start the quiz.

-This project is perfect for those looking to learn or demonstrate their skills in front-end development and JavaScript.